ethz-pes/AI-mag/README.md

 Do I need Python?
 * Only if the Keras/TensorFlow ANN engine is used.
 * Python is not required if the MATLAB ANN engine is used.
+* The Python workflow has not been tested with a modern Python version.

 Do I need COMSOL?
 * Only for generating the training/testing datasets for the ANN.
 * Only for computing inductor design with FEM (without ANN).
 * COMSOL is not required for designing inductors with ANN
+* The COMSOL workflow has not been tested with a modern COMSOL version.

 Can this toolbox handle big data?
 * Depending what is big data, few 10 millions of designs are definitely OK.